SDXMQ/OpenCV_CarManage/README.md

   - Continuously calculates **EAR (Eye Aspect Ratio)** to evaluate the driver's drowsiness.
   - If the driver keeps their eyes closed below the threshold for more than 3 seconds, it diagnoses the state as `Drowsy` and triggers the safety interlock instantly.

-* **❄️ Smart HVAC & Cockpit Control Interlock**
-  - When **AI Auto Mode** is activated, the system dynamically adjusts the cabin temperature, Air Conditioner (A/C) power, and fan speed based on drowsiness or sudden emotion changes.
-  - Example: **Upon detecting drowsiness**, it forces the HVAC power ON, activates A/C cooling, and boosts the fan speed to the maximum to wake the driver up.
+* **🔌 Virtual CAN Bus Network (`python-can` Integration)**
+  - Replaces direct internal function calls with standard CAN message frame-based communication (mimicking real vehicle network ECUs).
+  - Encodes telemetry and control signals into standard 8-byte payloads.
+Broadcasts `0x110` (Driver State), `0x120` (Face Metrics), and `0x210` (ECU Control Commands) frames over a virtual CAN channel.

+* **📡 IoT Digital Twin & Fleet Telemetry (MQTT)**
+  - Implements a digital twin telemetry pipeline that assigns a random Vehicle ID (e.g., `SEAVS-EV-1234`) and publishes real-time vehicle parameters (SOC, Cabin Temp, speed, CO2, etc.) to a public broker (`broker.hivemq.com`) on a background thread.
+  - **Independent Fleet Monitor**: Features a separate dashboard (`fleet_monitor.py`) subscribing to live telemetry data to visualize fleet connectivity and real-time statuses.

+* **🔋 Cabin Power Physics & Multi-Objective HVAC Solver**
+  - Realistically models cabin power draw under cooling (compressor), heating (PTC heater), and simple ventilation.
+  - Optimizes climate settings under critical driver states using a weighted Grid Search solver—automatically balancing Battery SOC ($w_1$) and Driver Alertness ($w_2$) to select optimal temperature and fan settings.
+  - Includes a quick charge button to restore the virtual battery to 100% on demand.

 * **📊 Premium Dark-Themed Cockpit GUI**
   - Built with **CustomTkinter** for a sleek, modern, and high-tech dark-themed cockpit design.
   - **Live Video Feed**: Displays the real-time camera stream rendered with bounding boxes and landmark points.
-  - **System Logs & Safety Alerts**: Provides chronological logging and color-coded interactive safety banner alerts.
+Optimized with high-speed bilinear interpolation to eliminate resize lag.
+  - **Layout Optimization**: Utilizes a tabbed control console (`🔋 Battery` and `🌍 Environment` tabs) to optimize vertical screen space for low-resolution/high-scaling displays.
   - **Air Vent Animation**: Displays interactive airflow motion graphics and spinning fan animations reacting to the current fan speed and cooling status.

 ---